WorstGen/NAKAMA/BACKEND/public/NAKAMA-WIDGET-README.md

 - Verify the container element exists
 - Check browser console for errors

+**Content Security Policy (CSP) errors:**
+- If you see "Refused to execute inline script" errors, avoid inline JavaScript
+- Use external script files instead of inline `<script>` tags
+- The demo page uses external scripts to avoid CSP issues

 **Profile not found:**
 - Verify the username exists on NAKAMA
 - Check for typos in the username